JonathanPWindle/motion-in-betweening-reading/slides/review.md

 --

+* Architecture is based on the Recurrent Transition Networks (RTN)
-* encoders are all fully-connected Feed-Forward Networks
+* Encoders are all fully-connected Feed-Forward Networks
+* Original RTN architecture, resulting embeddings for each of those inputs are passed directly to an LSTM
+* Two modifications

+---